nick behling - an overview...

 Engineering Fluid Mechanics Grader – Winter 2019

-Assigned to grade homeworks and midterms for Dr. Neelesh Patankar’s undergraduate engineering fluid mechanics course.
+Assigned to grade homeworks, midterms, and final exams for Dr. Neelesh Patankar’s undergraduate engineering fluid mechanics course (ME 373-0) for the Winter 2019 Quarter.

 Graduate Engineering Intern – Summer 2018